In this Article

 What Is PAPP-A?

 PAPP-A stands for pregnancy-associated plasma protein-A. It is a protein that is released by the placental trophoblasts during pregnancy.
 It is believed to play an essential role in the early growth of the placenta and the formation of the placental bed.
 The PAPP-A levels are tested during the screening tests conducted in the first trimester of pregnancy, that is between 11 and 13 weeks of gestation.
 Several pregnancy problems such as fetal loss, premature delivery, stillbirth, gestational hypertension, low birth weight, fetal development restrictions, pre-eclampsia, placental abruption are believed to be associated with low levels of PAPP-A. Studies have also indicated that low levels of PAPP-A can be linked to a higher risk for Down’s Syndrome and certain structural aberrations in the foetus.
+Some other syndromes can also be screened in pregnancy, but they are not that common.

 What Is the Normal PAPP-A Level?